| Policy Title | Vendor Access to IT Resources Policy |

 Exceptions

-Exceptions can be granted in limited circumstances by the Chief Information Officer based upon the needs of the College and upon the requestor’s written justification, which has been reviewed and approved by the College’s Risk Officer.
+Exceptions can be granted in limited circumstances by the Chief Information Officer based upon the needs of the University and upon the requestor’s written justification, which has been reviewed and approved by the University’s Risk Officer.

 Adopted: October 7, 2015